sollano/forestmangr/README.md

 #> 1 1.398861 -28.84038 0.0251075 1.241779 1.883471 0.05012873
 ```

-Now let’s say we wanted to do a Simple Random Sampling Forest Inventory,
+Now, say we wanted to do a Simple Random Sampling Forest Inventory, with
-with 20% as a accepted error.
-First, let’s load the package and some
+20% as a accepted error.
+First, let’s load the package and some data:
-data:

 ``` r
 library(forestmangr)